 Secure Connections to Autonomous Transaction Processing

-To provide the secure connection, certification authentication uses an encrypted key stored in a wallet on both the client (where the application is running) and the server (where your dedicated Autonomous Transaction Processing database is running).
+Certification authentication uses an encrypted key stored in a wallet on both the client (where the application is running) and the server (where your database service on the Autonomous Transaction Processing is running).
 The key on the client must match the key on the server to make a connection.
-A wallet contains a collection of files, including the key and other information needed to connect to your database .
+A wallet contains a collection of files, including the key and other information needed to connect to your database service in the Autonomous Transaction Processing.
 All communications between the client and the server are encrypted.

 The following figure shows client secure connections to Autonomous Transaction Processing.